Meet us at ShopTalk Europe, Booth L46

 • Make your CTAs clear, action-oriented, and visible on the page.

-• Test different page elements — like headlines, CTAs, or page layouts — to see what works best.
+• Test different page elements (headlines, CTAs, page layouts) to see what works best

 • Make sure your site works well on all devices, as mobile traffic often accounts for a large share of your audience.

 In the screenshot below, you can see how Cognism places its CTA section.
-It’s distinctive from the rest of the web page and is highly relevant to their potential customers (B2B professionals looking for a data solution).
+It’s distinctive from the rest of the web page and is highly relevant to their potential customers.

 CTA section in the saas blog article